allthatjazzleo/net/mantra-dukong-1/upgrades/v2/guide.md

 make install
 ``` -->

-4. Restart the Osmosis daemon and observe the upgrade.
+4. Restart the Mantrachain daemon and observe the upgrade.

 ---